syropian/lssm/README.md

 [Check out the demo](https://lssm-js.netlify.app/)

-## Can I customize the style my lists?
+## Can I customize the style of my lists?

 `lssm` works purely with data and has no opinions on your UI layer.
 You can use a list manager to return the currently selected items, compare them against the orignal list of items, and render your UI accordingly.